rfletchr/dunc/README.md

 # Dunc
-A dumb and dirt simple 'build tool' for rez.
+A dumb and dirt-simple 'build tool' for rez.

 ## Usage

 ```python
 # package.py